zoontek/react-native-permissions/README.md

 * Permission type `notification` accepts a second parameter for `request()`.
 The second parameter is an array with the desired alert types.
 Any combination of `alert`, `badge` and `sound` (default requests all three).
+* If you are not requesting mediaLibrary then you can remove MediaPlayer.framework from the xcode project

 ```js
 // example